cfly15/checkBall/README.md

 - aldeed:simple-schema - for collection validations
 - pcjpcj2:ratchet - for mobile components and page transitions styling
 - useraccounts:ratchet - for user accounts
-- sideburns - meteor templates into react (possible)
+- flow router - for routing

 ------